 Ohio is proposing to implement the work requirement on July 1, 2018.
-This timeline is aggressive under any circumstances, but particularly aggressive given the state's current technology transitions.
+This timeline is completely unrealistic given that the comment period to CMS does not end until June 14.
+The timeline is also particularly aggressive given the state's current technology transitions.
 Because the full transition to incorporate SNAP, TANF and Medicaid into the same eligibility system, OhioBenefits, is delayed until at least late July 2018, it is precarious and ill-advised to implement a major program change, such as work requirements, concurrently with a major technology change.
 This is especially true in Ohio since exemptions and compliance for work requirements in TANF and SNAP will be directly applied to Medicaid.
 Rushing implementation of the work requirement is likely to cause many people who would be exempt or in compliance to inadvertently lose their Medicaid coverage.
 Furthermore, the transition to OhioBenefits is a large task and adding the implementation of Medicaid time limits during the same time period will put tremendous pressure on Ohio's Medicaid agency.

 The summary of the work requirement proposal on the state's health transformation website includes an analysis of how many people will be exempt due to different criteria and how many will be subject to the work requirement.
 Importantly, the source information for figure 1 states, "Going forward all of this information will be available in OhioBenefits."
-This raises significant concerns for two reasons.
+Despite Ohio's claim that they do not anticipate IT capacity challenges, we have significant concerns for the following two reasons.
 First, the planned conversion of all data to OhioBenefits is behind schedule and will not occur before the July 1 implementation date for the Group VIII work requirement.
 Second, even after the conversion of data happens, people who are enrolled in Medicaid and another program, likely SNAP, will have different case numbers for their Medicaid case and their other benefits.
 This could present significant data matching challenges to ensure that exemptions and participation information are correctly applied.
-Collectively, these factors lead us to believe that implementation will be much more challenging than the state anticipates, likely causing tens of thousands more people than anticipated to lose Medicaid coverage.
+Collectively, these factors lead us to believe that implementation will be much more challenging than the state anticipates, likely causing tens of thousands of more people than estimated to lose Medicaid coverage.